A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 • The Infamous Auto-Play: There’s no escape.
 Before you even process the emotional ending of an episode, Netflix shoves the next one at you like an overeager waiter.

-Netflix’s Book to Buffers and Chill
+Netflix’s Guide to Buffers and Chill

 Few things are as comically frustrating as buffering during a climactic moment.
-Even in this age of ultra-fast internet, Netflix occasionally delivers the dreaded “loading” circle, awakening a chill night into an unplanned exercise in patience.
+Even in this age of ultra-fast internet, Netflix occasionally delivers the dreaded “loading” circle, transforming a chill night into an unplanned exercise in patience.

 Common Netflix Situations That Spark Laughter